-read about this site and my work, or check the list of tags.
+read about this site and my work or check what I'm doing now

-#autodidactic #learning #actions
+#learning #actions #spontaneity

 constructing rather than acquiring knowledge